 Elaine made the move from Pilates client to teacher in 2016 whilst living in Hertfordshire.

-She studied with the renowned Holly Murray at Pi Studios in London.
-Her passion for the ‘classical’ Pilates method brought her to The Pilates Hub in 2016 when she moved home to Edinburgh and was looking for a studio with apparatus and matwork that would work her hard.
-Elaine is classically trained in mat Pilates to ‘Progression Plus’ level and is inspired to help others to feel the change in their bodies and minds that she has personally experienced through the method.
+She originally studied with the renowned Holly Murray at Pi Studios in London.
+Her passion for the ‘classical’ Pilates method brought her to The Pilates Hub in 2016 when she moved home to Edinburgh and was looking for a studio that would work her hard.
+Elaine is inspired to help others to feel the change in their bodies and minds that she has personally experienced through the Method.

 As well as Pilates, Elaine is an experienced coach and holds an Executive Coaching & Mentoring Qualification with Institute of Leadership & Management.
 Elaine promises to work you hard in class, to make you sweat and have some laughs too.

 Born and raised in the USA, Lorna was introduced to Pilates as a young dancer.
 She is a woman of many and varied talents.
 She holds a degree in Economics and spent several years teaching English in Madagascar.
 Still travelling, she circled back to her movement roots when she moved to London, diving into classical Pilates teacher training with The Pilates Center at Pepilates.

 TPC was arguably the first formal comprehensive teaching programme in the world.
 Dubbed the ‘Harvard’ of teacher education, we reckon this makes Lorna our resident Pilates Professor.

 Over the years, she has been invited to guest teach in Dublin, Hong Kong, and Bangalore – and when at home – feels very fortunate to have studied under some of the most highly trained teachers in the UK.
-She joined the teacher training staff at Pepilates in 2014, and this year completes the final stage of her training to become a Licensed Teacher Trainer for The Pilates Center worldwide.
+She joined the teacher training staff at Pepilates in 2014, and in 2019 became a Licensed Teacher Trainer for The Pilates Center worldwide.